 In September 2003, the State electorate approved a constitutional amendment increasing the rate of annual distribution from the LGPF from the previous 4.7 percent, to a new base distribution of 5 percent of the LGPF's five-year average market value, beginning in Fiscal Year 2005.
-The Constitutional change also provided for additional distributions of 0.8 percent to beneficiaries for fiscal years 2005 through 2012 and an additional 0.5 percent for distribution in fiscal years 2013 through 2016.
+Certain additional distributions shall be made to implement and maintain educational reforms as provided by law.
+An additional 0.8 percent was distributed in fiscal years 2005 through 2012 and an additional 0.5 percent will be distributed in fiscal years 2013 through 2016.
 A three-fifths majority of each house of the Legislature may suspend this additional distribution.

-In May 2009 an investigation by the New York Attorney General into placement fees paid in relation to investments made by New York pension funds, led to the indictment of Saul Meyer, the founding partner of Aldus Equity Partners ("Aldus"), an investment advisor to that fund as well as New Mexico SIC and ERB.
-Mr. Meyer was accused of paying illegal kickbacks in connection with investment recommendations to the New York fund.
-Aldus, which had advised SIC and ERB for several years on private equity investments, was terminated by the New Mexico funds.
-Mr. Meyer later plead guilty to a fraud charge relating to investments made by the New York retirement fund and recommended by Aldus.

-In connection with that plea, Mr. Meyer stated that from 2004 to 2009 Aldus had acted as an advisor to the SIC and the ERB and that, contrary to his fiduciary responsibilities to the SIC and ERB, he ensured that Aldus recommended certain proposed investments pushed on him by politically connected individuals or their associates who stood to benefit financially or politically from the investments, and that the investments were not necessarily in the best interests of the State.
-Several days later in October 2009, Gary Bland, the State Investment Officer at the time, resigned.
-In December 2012, Mr. Meyer received a deferred sentence and no jail time.
+In May 2009 an investigation by the New York Attorney General into placement fees paid in relation to investments made by New York pension funds, led to an indictment of an investment advisor to that fund as well as New Mexico SIC and ERB.
+The investment advisor later pled guilty to a fraud charge relating to investments made by the New York retirement fund.
+In connection with that plea, the investment advisor stated that from 2004 to 2009 his business had acted as an advisor to the SIC and the ERB and that, contrary to his fiduciary responsibilities to the SIC and ERB, he ensured recommendations of certain proposed investments pushed on him by politically connected individuals or their associates who stood to benefit financially or politically from the investments, and that the investments were not necessarily in the best interests of the State.
 To date, no criminal charges have been filed by state or federal investigators in New Mexico.
-In May 2011, the SIC in conjunction with the Day Pitney Law Firm and New Mexico Attorney General, filed recovery lawsuits against more than a dozen placement agents, former Investment Officer Bland, and other individuals, alleging that these individuals improperly benefited from pay-to-play and kickback schemes involving SIC investments.
-To date, settlements of more than \$26 million have been placed in escrow pending final approval by the courts.
+In May 2011, the SIC, filed recovery lawsuits against more than a dozen placement agents, the former State Investment Officer, and other individuals, alleging that these individuals improperly benefited from pay-to-play and kickback schemes involving SIC investments.
+To date, settlements of more than \$29 million have been placed in escrow pending final approval by the courts, or in some cases, delivered to the permanent funds.
 Additional legal recovery efforts are ongoing.
+Additional settlements and trials are anticipated in 2015 and 2016.